signalfx/apmworkshop/apm/misc/ecs-fargate/README.md

 ### SETUP
 The agent is a standard deployment of a Fargate container as documented here: [Splunk Infra Fargate Deployment](https://github.com/signalfx/signalfx-agent/tree/master/deployments/fargate)

-The Splunk Infraagent.yaml file is based on this [Fargate Example agent.yaml](https://raw.githubusercontent.com/signalfx/apmworkshop/master/apm/agent/fargate/agent.yaml)
+The agent .yaml configuration is based on this [Fargate Example agent.yaml](https://raw.githubusercontent.com/signalfx/apmworkshop/master/apm/agent/fargate/agent.yaml)

 It has been configured for APM with instructions here: https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-smart-agent.html

-The result is this file here- to use this you must change the REALM of the trace endpoint url (or set it as an environment variable) in the `.json` task definition: [Fargate Example agent.yaml](https://raw.githubusercontent.com/signalfx/apmworkshop/master/apm/agent/fargate/agent.yaml)
+To use this example task you must change the REALM of the `traceendpointurl` (or set it as an environment variable) in the `.json` task definition: [Fargate Example agent.yaml](https://raw.githubusercontent.com/signalfx/apmworkshop/master/apm/agent/fargate/agent.yaml)

 To deploy this example, you must have a Fargate ECS environment ready to go with VPC, task roles for logs, etc..